martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 While I have to admit that the sketch style looks appealing, it adds visual clutter which is not necessary, and therefore I strongly vote for using the normal style.

-### Guideline 2: Define the meaning of all visual elements in a legend
+### General guideline 2: Define the meaning of all visual elements in a legend

+Always add a legend to your diagram.
 A legend explains the meaning of all visual elements and attributes used in the diagram.
-Well, always add a legend to your diagram.
 Without this legend, the audience has no other choice than to interpret the meaning of the elements of your visual language.
 And if the audience needs to interpret, then this will cause misunderstandings.